transferwise/idempotence4j/README.md

 ## Database modules

 idempotence4j comes with a set of database specific implementations.
-For now there is only support for `PostgresSQL` but `MariaDB` support is next on the roadmap
+For now the library supports `PostgresSQL` only, `MariaDB` is the next on the roadmap.

 ### PostgresSQL Module